Ch 33 Yellow Ribbon Program

 Benefit Amount

 Under the Post-9/11 GI Bill, you must be eligible for the maximum benefit amount from serving on active duty for at least 36 months.
 The dollar amount of veteran benefits is prorated based on your service period and the national average cost of tuition.
-For example, the national average cost in 2022 is $26,381.37.
+For example, the national average cost in 2022 was $26,381.37.
 While you can earn the full reimbursement for 36 months of active duty, serving the minimum period of 90 days earns you 40 percent of the benefit, or $10,552.55.

 Yellow Ribbon Benefit at LMU